 This seven-piece group is a community of adventurous and charismatic superstar musicians who are conservatory-trained but who have not lost their childlike wonder and awe for playing music.
 They pull people out of their solitary lives and put them in the moment with a bracing dose of joyful jazz performed with infectious theatricality.
-In addition to the free community concert, Sammy Miller and the Congregation will be leading TWO workshops with local students on the same day.
+February 28th 2023 they came to Jefferson Center and put on a FREE Joyful Jazz community concert where we had over 500 attendees of all ages enjoy a fun filled night of music.
+In addition to the free concert, Sammy Miller and the Congregation lead TWO workshops with local students on the same day.

-This Interactive morning assembly at Jefferson Center features songs and theatrical retellings of The Great Migration.
-Sammy Miller and the Congregation will delve into the sound of a young trumpeter Louis Armstrong moving to Chicago, the composer Duke Ellington moving to New York, as well as the concepts of improvisation, swing, and blues.
+This Interactive morning assembly at Jefferson Center featured songs and theatrical retellings of The Great Migration.
+Sammy Miller and the Congregation delved into the sound of a young trumpeter Louis Armstrong moving to Chicago, the composer Duke Ellington moving to New York, as well as the concepts of improvisation, swing, and blues.

-Sammy Miller and the Congregation will work with students on the basics of improvisation, expression over perfection, teamwork, and how music is a source of joy.
+Sammy Miller and the Congregation worked with students on the basics of improvisation, expression over perfection, teamwork, and how music is a source of joy.

 USII.4 The student will apply social science skills to understand how life changed after the Civil War by